VoX/circleofwar/README.md

 Unlike many of its cousins in the BR genre, Circle of War is less dependent on sneaking and spotting mechanics, and instead relies on fast-paced action combat.

 ## background
+In the darkness of the future, people are forced to kill one another inside of a circle.
+Because battle royale.

 ## design
 Circle of War will employ a simplistic top-down art style, point-to-shoot mechanics and WASD movement.
 Players will seek to outgun, outmaneuver, or simply outplay their opponents as they stay within the deadly Circle on a variety of maps.